-I am Professor of Protein Bioinformatics in the Institute of Integrative Biology.
+I am Professor of Protein Bioinformatics in the Institute of Systems, Molecular and Integrative Biology.
 My interests span the broad relationships between protein sequences, structures and functions and how these evolve with time.
-As such, I apply a wide range of bioinformatics tools to diverse proteins of interest.
+As such, I apply a wide range of bioinformatics tools - but especially modelling software like AlphaFold 2 - to diverse proteins of interest.
 This leads to interesting collaborations across the Institute and more broadly.
-A current prime interest is solution of crystal structures by Molecular Replacement using unconventional protein models.
-This has been implemented in our program AMPLE (ample.readthedocs.io), available as part of the CCP4 suite (www.ccp4.ac.uk).
-We are also interested more generally in translating protein bioinformatics developments eg evolutionary covariance into methods that benefit structural biologists.
+I apply structural bioinformatics developments to produce software for experimental structural biology.
+A prime interest is solution of crystal structures by Molecular Replacement.
+This has encompassed use of unconventional protein models - program AMPLE (ample.readthedocs.io) - and crystallisation contaminant detection with SIMBAD (simbad.readthedocs.io), both available as part of the CCP4 suite (www.ccp4.ac.uk).
+I am also interested in methods development for cryo-EM map interpretation and fitting, and for protein structure validation.

-Positions are available for PhD study in protein structure-function-evolution and crystallographic methods.
+Positions are available for PhD study in protein structure-function-evolution and crystallographic or cryo-EM methods.
 If you are in receipt of sponsorship, please contact me to discuss opportunities and projects.